costinm/krun/samples/grpc/README.md

-# Istio gRPC support
+# Proxyless gRPC support

-Istio uses injection for proxyless gRPC support.
+In-cluster Istio uses injection for proxyless gRPC support.
+The KRun project automatically generates the bootstrap file and sets GRPC_XDS_BOOTSTRAP env variable - any gRPC application that has XDS integration compiled in can use it directly.

-Agent uses 2 env variables:
-- GRPC_XDS_BOOTSTRAP - path to the to-be-generated bootstrap file.
-To simplify UX, this is set automatically.
+The only setting for the user is:
 - DISABLE_ENVOY - Disables all Envoy agent features.
-Krun automatically sets this if envoy is not detected in the image.
+Krun will also automatically sets this if envoy is not detected in the image.